 Andrew Derbidge is director and cellarmaster for the Scotch Malt Whisky Society Australia, and he has followed the evolution of Australian whisky since the early years.

-Andrew is, in his own words, a whisky tragic who has been heavily involved in the industry for many years as an educator, presenter and writer, he joins me on this episode of the Drinks Adventures podcast.
+A whisky tragic who has been heavily involved in the industry for many years as an educator, presenter and writer, he joins me on this episode of the Drinks Adventures podcast.

 Some of his excellent writing is on his own website Whisky & Wisdom, which is where I happened across a really insightful article by Andrew about the evolution of Australian whisky and some of the growing pains the local industry is currently facing.

 Andrew says that while in the past it was considered poor form to level any criticism at Australian distillers, the landscape has changed and substandard whisky must now be called out for what it is, if the local industry is to grow sustainably into the future.

 Whisky & Wisdom recently released its second Glenfarclas exclusive bottling, Glenfarclas Edition Two, a ten year old single cask release bottled at its natural cask-strength of 59.8 per cent ABV.
 It is exclusive to Australia and you can purchase it here.

 Australian whisky must strive for consistency and quality, says Andrew Derbidge: Full transcript

 JAMES ATKINSON: Andrew Derbidge, thanks so much for joining me on the Drinks Adventures podcast.

 ANDREW DERBIDGE: Great to be here.
 Thank you very much.